A Weyl geometric scalar field approach to the dark sector: Other regimes

 \subsubsection{Other conformal (Weyl symmetric) approaches to FRW cosmology}

-We shed a glance at other scale covariant approaches to cosmology, in particular JBD cosmology \citep{Faraoni:2004}, the Brazilian version of Weyl geometric (WIST) cosmology \citep{Pucheu_ea:2016} or, most recently, the ``Weyl symmetric'' cosmological models of Bars, Turok, Steinhart et al. with Higgs and gravitational scalar fields \citep{Bars:2014,Bars/Chen_ea:2012,Bars/Steinhardt/Turok:2013,Bars/Steinhardt/Turok:2014}, here called BST cosmology.
+Let us have a short look at some scale covariant approaches to cosmology, JBD cosmology \citep{Faraoni:2004}, the Brazilian version of Weyl geometric (WIST) cosmology \citep{Pucheu_ea:2016} or, most recently, the ``Weyl symmetric'' cosmological models of Bars, Turok, Steinhart et al. with Higgs and gravitational scalar fields \citep{Bars:2014,Bars/Chen_ea:2012,Bars/Steinhardt/Turok:2013,Bars/Steinhardt/Turok:2014}, here called BST cosmology.
+This is, of course, a small selection from a much wider field (see, e.g., \citep{Cooper/Venturi:1981,Mannheim:1990,Mannheim:2012, Ghilencea:2021,Ghilencea/Harko:2021}).

 {\em JBD cosmology} has been studied since its inception in the paper by Brans and Dicke \citep{Brans/Dicke}, extensive studies of explicit solutions by Lorentz-Petzold \citep{Lorentz-Petzold:1984}, and many other papers.
 The more recent monographs \citep{Faraoni:2004,Capozziello/Faraoni} give an impressive survey of explicit examples and interesting phase space studies for JBD-FRW models.
 The explicit solutions for the warp function $a(t)$ and the scalar field $\phi(t)$ discussed there are often algebraic with fractional exponents and are not promising for realistic cosmological models.
 On the other hand, of Tretyakova and (I.D.)
 Novikov et al. have shown that a realistic looking bouncing solution, including baryonic matter, exists for a negative JBD-parameter $\omega\ll-1$ and a cosmological ``constant'' $\Lambda$ in the Jordan frame \citep{Tretyakova_ea:2012}.